 - 6 Story Office Building

 - 50,000 SF of Overall Retail

 - One Level of Underground Retail Parking

 Designed by Hastings, Peabody Union intentionally aligns with adaptive reuse of the historic trolley barns next to the site.
-The trolly barns has a series of three long, linear commercial buildings are oriented north-south.
-The 3 new retail buildings the new development will align with the trolly barns and will extend the pedestrian experience between both sites.
+The trolly barns has a series of three long, linear commercial buildings.
+The retail buildings of the new development will align with the trolly barns and extends the pedestrian experience between both sites.